Trumpetfish Maui Guide: How To Spot This Sneaky Reef Fish While Snorkeling

 Their Sneakiest Trick

 Sometimes, trumpetfish will use other fish as cover.
 You might see one hanging near larger reef fish, especially grazing fish, because it can sneak closer to smaller prey without getting noticed.
 It’s basically reef-level hide-and-seek.
+They may even shadow larger herbivorous fish as moving cover while they sneak closer to smaller prey.

 How To Spot A Trumpetfish While Snorkeling In Maui